Deputatsky: Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Deputatsky serves as the administrative center of Ust-Yansky District.
 As an administrative division, it is incorporated within Ust-Yansky District as the Settlement of Deputatsky.
 As a municipal division, the Settlement of Deputatsky is incorporated within Deputatsky Municipal District as Deputatsky Urban Settlement.

 Transportation

 Deputatsky is reachable by road to Ust-Kuyga, 250 km away on the Yana River.
 From there, a winter road (zimnik) leads through Batagay and the Verkhoyansk Range to Topolinoye, from where the Kolyma Highway is accessible.

 An unmaintained winter road heads east from Deputatsky down the Uyandina Valley to Belaya Gora.

 A small airport on the northern edge of the settlement (ICAO-Code UEWD) provides air service.

 Climate

 Deputatsky has an extreme subarctic climate (Köppen climate classification Dfc bordering on Dfd).
-Winters are prolonged and bitterly cold, with up to seven months of sub-zero high temperatures, so that the soil remains permanently frozen.
+Winters are prolonged and bitterly cold, with more than 8 months of sub-zero average temperatures, so that the soil remains permanently frozen.
 Permafrost and tundra cover most of the region.
 Average temperatures range from −37.8 C in January to +12.3 C in July.